 Float Fishing With Flies Using A Centerpin Reel

-Centerpin reels were made to float fish and when it comes to float fishing with flies or any other bait the simple and honest truth is that there is no better reel for float fishing.
+Centerpin reels were made to float fish!
+So, when it comes to float fishing with flies or any other bait, the honest truth is that there is no better reel for float fishing.

 The float fishing reel allows anglers to get long, smooth, and controlled drifts which greatly improves your presentation, and that means more fish in the net.

-if you are not sure about what Centerpin fishing is check out my page Centerpin Fishing For Beginners – 20 Steps.
+If you are unsure what Centerpin fishing is check out my page Centerpin Fishing For Beginners – 20 Steps.

 Rods For Float Fishing With Flies

 When float fishing with flies on a river I always prefer longer rods of 8 to 12 feet long.
 Even when I’m fishing on smaller rivers that are only 10 feet wide I still like rods from 8 to 10 feet long.

-The longer rods allow you to float fish with flies better because the longer rods keep the line up and off the water and that gives you more control on your float and a better hook set.
+The longer rods allow me and my clients to float fish better because the longer rod keeps the line up and off the water which provides more control of float and a better hook set.

-The longer rods are great when float fishing for flies because they will protect your light leaders which are often needed when using flies.
+The longer rods are great when float fishing for flies because they will protect light leaders which are often required when fishing trout and steelhead.

 Best Line When Float Fishing With Flies

-The best line to use when float fishing with flies or with any bait is a monofilament line that floats.
+My favorite line to use when float fishing with flies or with any bait is a monofilament line that floats.
+Not all mono lines are buoyant, and not all are good for float fishing.

 Sometimes I will make a long drift and the line will need to settle on the water.
 If the line sinks and gets pulled by the current it can cause problems like pulling the float sideways, or pulling excess line downriver below the float.
 A line that sinks is also harder to get a good hook set.

 Floating lines can be mended or managed better and that means a better presentation and a better hook set.

 I discuss the best lines for float fishing on my page 5 Best Float Fishing Lines For 2021.

 Best Floats To Use When Float Fishing With Flies

-When it comes to river fishing we call them floats and not bobbers.
+When it comes to river fishing, we call them floats, not bobbers.